Mayuko Katsumura at St James’s Paddington

 Katsumura this year recorded Shostakovich’s Violin Concerto and Violin Sonata with pianist Nigel Hutchinson at Henry Wood Hall – the two pieces will be published in January 2014.

-For further information about Mayuko Katsumura and future events visit here.
+For further information and future events visit Mayuko Katsumura’s website here.

 Watch the video for Shotsakovich Violin Concerto No. 1 (III.
 Passacaglia.
 Andante) with the London Symphony Orchestra, conducted by Enrico Marconi here: